pal-codes/adpost/README.md

 # adpost
- Flutter - An advertisement component for a buy & sell app
+ An advertisement component for a buy & sell app 'obodo' made with flutter.